 \subsection{Correlations}

 As postulated in Ref.~\cite{Gregorio2016}, splay deformation mode is coupled to a longitudinal polarization of the molecule.
 Thus, we should be looking for a long-range order in the polarization field and splay correlations.
-To probe the polarizations, we used the transversal $S_\perp^{110}(r_\perp)$ correlation function\cite{Stone1978}.
+To probe polarization correlations, we used the transversal $S_\perp^{110}(r_\perp)$ pair-correlation function\cite{Stone1978}.
 It is defined layer-wise, similar to $\psi_6$: